-- 1. Place the ATV on a level surface. - 2.
-Loosen the hub stopper bolt locknut and then the hub stopper bolt.
+- 1. Place the ATV on a level surface.

+- Loosen the hub stopper bolt locknut and then the hub stopper bolt.

-3. Loosen the axle holding bolts.
+- 3. Loosen the axle holding bolts.

 - 1. Hub stopper bolt

-- 2. Locknut
+- 2. Hub stopper bolt locknut

 - 3. Axle holding bolt (lower)

 - 4. Axle holding bolt (upper)

-- 4. Loosen the chain adjusting bolt locknut.
+- 4. Loosen the drive chain slack adjusting bolt locknut.
 To tighten the drive chain, turn the adjusting bolt in direction (a).
 To loosen the drive chain, turn the adjusting bolt in direction (b), and then push the wheels forward.
-NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the ATV and can lead to drive chain slippage or break-
+NOTICE: Improper drive chain slack will overload

-age.
-To prevent this from occurring, keep the drive chain slack within the specified limits.[ECB00542]
+the engine as well as other vital parts of the ATV and can lead to drive chain slippage or breakage.
+To prevent this from occurring, keep the drive chain slack within the specified limits.
+[ECB00542]

-1. Locknut
+- 1. Locknut

-- 2. Drive chain slack adjusting bolt - 5.
-Tighten the locknut and the axle holding bolts to the specified torques.
+- 2. Drive chain slack adjusting bolt

+- Tighten the drive chain slack adjusting bolt locknut and the axle holding bolts to the specified torques.